Aspose/releases.aspose.com/content/en/slides/php-java/new-releases/aspose.slides-for-php-via-java-23.11.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Slides for PHP via Java 23.11 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+### Improved Image Rendering in PDF Exports

+We have enhanced EMF image rendering in Aspose.Slides for PHP via Java 23.11 by fixing issues related to the print preview functionality for generated PDF documents.

+### Enhanced Paragraph Coordinate Retrieval

+The coordinates of paragraphs are now returned accurately which ensures proper positioning during presentation manipulation.

+### Accurate SVG to EMF Conversion

+Developers can experience conversion accuracy with text and background elements preserved during SVG to EMF conversion and maintain presentation fidelity.

+### Table Cell Splitting and Centering

+With the latest update to the PHP API, users can split a cell within a table and retrieve its precise center for further customization.

+### Bug Fixes

+This release delivers various bug fixes related to unexpected background changes during file loading/saving, missing underline formatting in converted presentations, and `NullPointerExceptions` during PPTX to ODP conversion.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Slides for PHP via Java 23.11 Release Notes](https://releases.aspose.com/slides/php-java/release-notes/2023/aspose-slides-for-php-via-java-23-11-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}